The TECARTUS treatment process includes 5 steps

 Your blood is collected to remove your T cells

-T cells are a type of white blood cell that play a key role in helping your immune system fight off things like infection and cancer.
+T cells are a type of white blood cell that play a key role in helping your immune system fight off things like disease and cancer.
 TECARTUS is made from your own T cells, so the first step in treatment involves collecting your blood through an IV.

 Your blood is passed through a machine to separate out your T cells.
 This process, called leukapheresis (loo-kah-fur-ee-sis), may take about 3–4 hours.